 Intermediary insights and horizon scanning

-New restrictions associated with increased infection rates are causing travel disruptions and trip cancellations.
-Research indicates a significant drop in consumer confidence in the ability to take a UK holiday or short break in the next few months so therefore travel intention is now being focused on spring, with tour operators focusing efforts on future bookings (both 2021 & 2022).
+The recent restrictions associated with increased infection rates caused travel disruptions and trip cancellations.
+Travel intention is now looking ahead to late spring/summer with tour operators focusing efforts on future bookings (both 2021 and 2022).

 Latest topic paper

 UK segments during the COVID-19 pandemic